AndrewByerle/push-notifications-demo/README.md

 Run the Development Build on the mobile device again with `npx expo start --dev-client`

 ## Sending a notification
-Notifications can be sent in many ways such as from the firebase console, curl, through Postman, and from a backend code (ex.
+Notifications can be sent in many ways such as from the firebase console, curl, through Postman, and from the backend (ex.
 Firebase admin).
 Postman is an easy way to test post requests to the FCM api.

 Create a post request to the endpoint https://fcm.googleapis.com/fcm/send with Query Parameters:
 Authorization, Value: key=<FCM Server Key>